Challenge 1

 The negative charge is spread out over one carbon atom and one oxygen atom.

-🤔 But, between b and c, which is more stable?
+🤔 So, between b and c, which is more stable?

 Conjugate base b